Fees & Financial Considerations

 Missed Appointments & Cancelation Policy

-I do not bill my clients for missed appointments, but please provide me with as much notice as possible if you must reschedule or cancel an appointment.
+Clients are not billed for missed appointments, but please provide as much notice as possible if you must reschedule an appointment.

 Protecting Your Privacy